 Upon graduation from law school, Judge Lindsey returned to Pickens County and served two years as law clerk in the Appalachian Judicial Circuit for Judge Brenda S. Weaver and Judge Bobby C. Milam.
 From 1998-2012, he engaged in the general practice of law based in Jasper, Georgia and Canton, Georgia, focusing his practice primarily in the areas of probate, real estate, civil litigation, municipal law, and family law.
 He served as the City Attorney for the City of Ellijay from 1999-2012 and as the public defender for the City of Jasper Municipal Court.

 Judge Lindsey is a member of the State Bar of Georgia and the Appalachian Bar Association.
-When away from judicial activities, Judge Lindsey enjoys spending time with his wife, Marie, and their two children, Carter and Sophie, supporting the University of Georgia Bulldogs football team, reading, and golfing.
+When away from judicial activities, Judge Lindsey enjoys spending time with his wife, Marie, and their two children, supporting the University of Georgia Bulldogs football team, reading, and golfing.
 He and his family are members of the Jasper United Methodist Church.

 Judge W. Allen Wigington was appointed as a Judge in the Magistrate Court of Pickens County in August of 2008.
 In April 2011, Judge Wigington was appointed by the Superior Court Judges of the Appalachian Judicial Circuit as the Chief Judge of the Magistrate Court to fill an unexpired term left vacate by a retirement.
 He was elected to serve another four year term in 2012.
 Judge Wigington was appointed in 2012 to serve as the Associate Judge of the Probate Court of Pickens County.